r-spatial/r-spatial.org/_posts/2016-03-17-the-new-R-way.markdown

 Operating R [the new way, using dplyr, tidyr and friends](https://github.com/ropensci/unconf16/issues/22) is a cool idea.
 Writing code that obfuscates simplicity is not.

+### Is it better to use less packages?

+The *easy way* solution above used base R without the need to load packages; the *hard way* required three packages to be loaded first.
+The *new R way* critically relies on, and promotes using packages for many tasks that can also be solved by base R.

+Packages are there to be helpful.
+Some of them are also highly dynamic, get modified (improved!) over time, get abandoned, or replaced by others.
+I often ask myself \`\`will this code still run in 10 years from now, with the R version we will use by then?'' -- or 20, or 50 years?
+Of course, by that time one could try to compile historic R versions and install historic packages, but that might be non-trivial and require historic compilers or run-time environments.
+I've been using R for nearly 2 decades, and S-Plus before that, and know where I put my bets.

 This year the geostat summer school will be in [Albacete](http://geostat-course.org/), hosted by Virgilio.
 Of the 106